 - Ability to use and access the internet and a computer – this is an online course!

 We accept school based students doing Year 11 and 12 onto this course!
 We recommend spreading it out over two years, but you can complete it in one.

 Enrolling could not be easier!

-- Click on the ‘Enrol Now’ button below.
+- Click on the ‘Apply Now’ button below.

 - Enter in all your details and press submit.

-Once we have confirmed your payment and enrolment (within about a week), you will receive an email containing your online access details.
+Once we have confirmed your payment and enrolment (within a few days), you will receive an email containing your online access details.
 You can get started straight away!
 Your printed learner’s guides will be couriered out after you complete your student induction.